The Anarchist Bastard: Growing up Italian in America

-The following is an excerpt from Joanna Clapps Herman’s most recent publication, The Anarchist Bastard: Growing Up Italian in America.
-Joanna’s other books include Wild Dreams and Our Roots Are Deep with Passion.
+An exclusive excerpt from Joanna Clapps Herman’s new memoir, The Anarchist Bastard: Growing Up Italian in America.

 “Rille, rille,” my mother says to her mother.
 The two women sit at the large, chipped enamel table, with the blue and white checked edge which fills the kitchen “up the farm.”
 My grandmother’s table is the still point around which we inevitably converge.
 It’s the large flat plane to which we inevitably belly.
 The rest of us live in a slack, uneven circle on the streets and roads nearby.